Small Acreage Management:

 - Read fertilizer, herbicide, and pesticide labels carefully and only use the recommended amounts.

-- Properly dispose of chemicals, used motor oil, and other toxic substances.
-Contact your county health department.
+- Properly store and dispose of chemicals, used motor oil, and other toxic substances.
+Contact your county health department for local toxic substance disposal info.

 Colorado has a semi-arid climate and water is a very limited resource in many places.
 The average yearly precipitation in Colorado is 17 inches.
 However, the San Luis Valley and parts of south central Colorado receive an average of less than 12 inches of precipitation each year and many mountainous regions receive an average of 40 inches of precipitation or more each year.
 Do you know how much precipitation your area receives?